Contactless Sign In: A Hygienic Way to Register Employees & Visitors in the Workplace

 From SwipedOn’s web dashboard, you can enable screening questions and note if they are required before your staff can complete their sign-in.
 You can then see if your staff are experiencing any illness symptoms or have traveled internationally recently, for example.
 Screening questions add an extra layer of security and reinforce proper hygiene as employees sign in.

 As an added security measure, consider adding screening questions for your visitors as well.
-Visitor screening questions allow for contact tracing and can trigger an alert to the host or health manager if a guest poses a potential health risk.
+Visitor screening questions can trigger an alert to the host or health manager if a guest poses a potential health risk.

 Contactless sign in helps employees conduct a more hygienic and safer visitor experience from start to finish.
 Once a visitor arrives in your reception, they simply scan a QR code available on an iPad or printed handout.
 They may then be prompted to complete a short screening questionnaire.